xentek/xen-carousel/readme.txt

 1. Example of a fully styled XEN Carousel in action. *Courtesy of AgileDevelopmentWithRob.com*

 == Changelog ==

+= 0.12 =
+* Added the ability to remove slides from Posts/Pages.
+Bug Report by [AM](http://xentek.net/code/wordpress/plugins/xen-carousel/#comment-3424)
+* Moved all external assets (js,css,img) to their own directories.
+* set the dataType to json in my ajax calls (eval is evil)

+= 0.11 =
+* Overhauled the search for images with array_filter, which VASTLY increases the **accuracy** of searches.

 = 0.10 =
 * Fixed an issue with the use of the jQuery Easing plugin